 Day 7: The journey ends

 Your guide drives slowly into the park in search of a few last wildlife sightings after breakfast at the lodge.
 After leaving Tarangire, you proceed through a panorama of plantations and thatched-roof communities before arriving in Arusha at around noon.
-When you connect with your subsequent travel plans, the 7 Days Guided Group Safari in Tanzania comes to an end.
+When you connect with your subsequent travel plans, the Tanzania group safari comes to an end.

 - All park fees and government taxes

 - Filtered water will be provided in safari vehicles.
 Travelers must bring their own reusable water bottles that can be refilled in the